BY R.D. Miller

 The few cheap e-mail alerts are not often real savings and almost like fake sales:

-You are being forced to fly on certain days, or an overnight stay, and before an online transaction can be completed, an alert often remain that 30 people have already booked; and now that price just went up 50 percent.
+You are being forced to fly on certain days or an overnight stay, and before an online transaction can be completed, an alert often remains that 30 people have already booked; and now that price just went up 50 percent.

 An average flyer today has to be technology savvy with the ability to use multiple search engines to find a decent priced-ticket.